Steven-Maurice/esilv_api_project/README.md

 Then, it calculates the cosine similarities between the content and the article summaries.
 The index of the article with the highest similarity is returned as the recommendation.

 For example we use "image processing" here but of course we can choose other keywords based on our needs.
 Then we are redirected to the user to the recommended article link thanks to redirect_article(number) function.

+- The second one is based on the idea of the first one, what we added here is to give for example a thematic and ask it to give me different articles arount this topic.

+For example we can do /ml/esg to get recommendations of articles around esg